 - Genesis 2:7 This verse does not imply, as some have suggested, that a person becomes human when he starts breathing.
 Instead, it shows that a person becomes a human being as soon as he begins living.
 For Adam, this occurred when God breathed life into him.
 For the rest of us, it occurs at conception. - Psalm 139:13-16 David was known by God in his mother's womb.
-The verse speaks not only of cognitive knowledge, in the sense that God knows everything, but of a personal, caring knowledge. - Psalm 51:5 David speaks of himself as a sinner from conception.
+The verse speaks not only of cognitive knowledge, in the sense that God knows everything, but of a personal, caring knowledge.
+David also speaks of the child in the womb using first-person pronouns; that "fetus" was a person - him!

+- Psalm 51:5 David speaks of himself as a sinner from conception.
 Only human beings can be sinners (animals cannot sin).
 [NOTE: This verse does not mean that David was conceived by means of an adulterous relationship!] - Judges 13:3-5 Samson's mother was to observe the Nazirite vow from the time of Samson's conception so that he could be a lifelong Nazirite.
 This would hardly have been necessary if he did not become a human being until birth. - Luke 1:35 Jesus was conceived by the Holy Spirit, thus there can be no doubt that He was God from the point of conception.
-If He was both God and man throughout His life, does not this require that He also have been man from the point of conception? - Luke 1:41-45 Elisabeth, under the inspiration of the Holy Spirit, ascribes human emotion to the infant in her womb. - Exodus 21:22-25 This critical passage ought to be discussed as a group, since none of your students is probably qualified to analyze it unaided.
+If He was both God and man throughout His life, does not this require that He also have been man from the point of conception? - Luke 1:41-45 Elizabeth, under the inspiration of the Holy Spirit, ascribes human emotion to the infant in her womb. - Exodus 21:22-25 This critical passage ought to be discussed as a group, since none of your ٠ students is probably qualified to analyze it unaided.
 The passage describes a situation where a pregnant woman is an innocent bystander in a fight and is inadvertently hit by one of the combatants.
-The King James Version translates the key phrase literally "so that her fruit depart from her."
-Translators differ as to whether this refers to a miscarriage (original NASB) or a premature birth (NIV).
+The King James Version translates the key phrase literally - "so that her fruit depart from her."
+Translators differ as to whether this refers to a miscarriage (first edition of the NASB) or a premature birth (NIV, ESB).
 If the former is true, the unborn child is not viewed as fully comparable to a living human being, since the penalty for the death of the child is only a fine, while injury to the woman requires payment in kind.
 On the other hand, if the passage speaks of a premature birth, any injury to the child is punished every bit as severely as injury to the mother.
-The accuracy of the latter reading is indicated by the fact that the NASB had to introduce words not found in the original text in order to make sense of its rendering.
-Furthermore, the use of the phrase rendered "so that her fruit depart from her" for the death of a child is considered by God to be just as sacred as that of any other human being.
-The application of this principle to the issue of abortion should be obvious to your students, but make sure they do not miss it.

-4. Is Human Life of Ultimate Value?
+The accuracy of the latter reading is indicated by the fact that the original NASB had to introduce words not found in the original text in order to make sense of its rendering (and fixed its mistake in later editions).
+Furthermore, the use of the phrase rendered "so that her fruit depart from her" for the death of a child is unprecedented in the Hebrew idiom.
+These verses thus clearly indicate that the life of an unborn child is considered by God to be just as sacred as that of any other human being.
+The application of this principle to the issue of abortion should be obvious to your students, but make sure they do not miss it. - 4.
+Is Human Life of Ultimate Value?